Boburmirzo/chatgpt-api-python-sales/README.md

 - Any CSV like [Amazon Products Sales Dataset](https://www.kaggle.com/datasets/lokeshparab/amazon-products-dataset?select=Shoes.csv).
 - [Rainforest Product API](https://www.rainforestapi.com/docs/product-data-api/overview).

+## Features:

+- Retrieves the latest deals from various sources.
+- Provides a user-friendly API interface to explore these deals.
+- Filters and presents deals based on user queries or chosen data sources.
+- Data and code reusability for offline evaluation.
+User has the option to choose to use local (cached) or real data.
+- Extend data sources: Using Pathway's built-in connectors for JSONLines, Kafka, Redpanda, Debezium, streaming APIs, and more.

 ## Use case

 [Open AI GPT](https://openai.com/gpt-4) excels at answering questions, but only on topics it remembers from its training data.
 If you want GPT to answer questions about unfamiliar topics such as: